 - You want to recover an instance by launching it from an image, but you want to find a newer version of the image.
 The fuzzy search will help you.

 Volume recovery means creating EBS volumes out of snapshots.
-In CPM, you can recover volumes that were part of an instance’s backup or recover EBS volumes that were added to a policy as an independent volume.
+In N2WS, you can recover volumes that were part of an instance’s backup or recover EBS volumes that were added to a policy as an independent volume.
 The recovery process is basically the same.

 To recover volumes belonging to an instance: